Lee Chin-yung

 Lee Chin-yung (李進勇 (Lǐ Jìnyǒng); born 1 August 1951) is a Taiwanese lawyer and politician.
 He was a member of the Legislative Yuan from 1993 to 1997, when he was elected Mayor of Keelung.
 Lee remained mayor until 2001.
 He served as acting Yunlin County magistrate in 2005, and later served a full term in the office between 2014 and 2018.
 Following an unsuccessful bid for reelection as Yunlin County magistrate, Lee was appointed chairman of the Central Election Commission in 2019.

 Education

-Lee received his bachelor's and master's degrees in law from National Chung Hsing University and National Taiwan University, respectively.
+Lee attended law school at National Chung Hsing University, where he graduated with a Bachelor of Laws (LL.B.) in 1975.
+He then earned a Master of Laws (LL.M.) from National Taiwan University in 1979.

 Early political career

 Lee was a judge on the Hualien, Yilan and Taichung district courts, prior to sitting on the Legislative Yuan from 1993 to 1997 as a representative of Keelung, followed by a single term as mayor of Keelung.
 Lee's victory in the 1997 Keelung mayoral election was later credited to a split in the Pan-Blue Coalition.